-FACULTY OF ARTS DEPARTMENT OF FRENCH, ITALIAN AND SPANISH BEGINNERS' ITALIAN - ITAL 201, L01 FALL 2014 Location: CHE 114 Days: MTWR: 9:00-9:50 (L01) INSTRUCTOR 'S NAME and E-MAIL: Romina Torta (rtorta@ucalgary.ca) OFFICE LOCATION and HOURS: Craigie Hall Block E 204B - Tuesdays: 10:00a-11:00a - At other times by appointment TELEPHONE NUMBER: (403) 220-6385 COORDINATOR'S NAME and E-MAIL: Emilia Spoldi (spoldi@ucalgary.ca) DESCRIPTION:
+FACULTY OF ARTS DEPARTMENT OF FRENCH, ITALIAN AND SPANISH BEGINNERS' ITALIAN I, ITAL 203 Lec 01-02 Winter 2015

+INSTRUCTOR 'S NAME and E-MAIL: Dr. Maria C. Oss-Cech - cmcossce@ucalgary.ca

+OFFICE LOCATION and HOURS: CHE 204B TELEPHONE NUMBER: 403 220 6385

+COORDINATOR'S NAME and E-MAIL: Emilia Spoldi (spoldi@ucalgary.ca)

+DESCRIPTION:

-This course, designed for students with no previous knowledge of the language, provides training in the comprehension, speaking, reading, writing of Italian.
-Emphasis will be on developing the students' communicative competence as well as their knowledge of the Italian culture.
+A continuation of Italian 201, this course provides training in the comprehension, speaking, reading and writing of Italian.
+Emphasis will be on developing further the students' communicative competence as well as their knowledge of the Italian culture.
+Labs will be officially scheduled by the department.

-PREREQUISITES: Not open to students with credit in Italian 30 or equivalent.
+Prerequisites: Italian 30, Italian 201 or equivalent.

+Note: Enrolment in any higher level Italian course requires a grade of at least "C-"in the prerequisite course(s), or consent of the Department.

+Course Objectives: The course will cover chapters 8 to 13 of the textbook.
+Students will learn how to talk about everyday life, travelling, Italian cinema and TV programs, shopping, housing and the environment.
+They will learn how to talk about past and future events, express wishes, ask and make suggestions.
+They will also converse about Italian cultural and current issues concerning modern Italy.

 Learning Outcomes:

-Speaking: Speak Italian well enough to greet and take leave appropriately in formal and informal contexts; ask and answer basic information questions; talk in simple ways about yourself, your family, your student life, your likes and dislikes, your wishes, both in the present and in the past tense.
+Speaking: Speak Italian well enough to greet and take leave appropriately in formal and informal contexts; ask and answer basic information questions; talk in simple ways about yourself, your family, your student life, your likes and dislikes, your wishes, both in the present and in the past

-Listening: Comprehend spoken Italian well enough to grasp the main idea and some supporting details in short conversations that relate to daily life and represent authentic situations.
-Understand audio and video material that accompanies the textbook.
+Listening: Comprehend spoken Italian well enough to be able to grasp the main idea and some supporting details in short conversations that relate to daily life and represent authentic situations.

-Reading: Read and understand the main idea and some details from both authentic and edited material (including newspaper articles, short narratives, advertisements and brochures).
+Reading: Read and understand the main idea and some details from both authentic and edited material (including short narratives, simple poems, advertisements and recipes).

-Writing: Create simple text and short compositions on familiar topics; write messages and letters that relate to personal interests and practical needs.
+Writing: Write messages and letters on familiar topics; compose paragraphs and short stories that relate to the subjects discussed in class.

 Culture: Demonstrate awareness of the basic cultural differences between Italian and North American culture.
 Recognize that learning a language enables a person to better understand and interact with the people who use the language natively.

 DISTRIBUTION OF GRADES

 Tests (3 at 20% each) 60%

 Composition (2 at 10% and 10 %) 20%

-Evaluation of oral abilities 10%
+Oral exam 10%

 Class Attendance 5%

 LAB 5%

 There will be no final written exam.

+GRADING SCALE

+'''

-GRADING SCALE A+ = 100-96 A = 95-91 A- = 90-86 B+ = 85-81 B = 80-76 B- = 75-71 C+ = 70-67 C = 66- 62 C- = 61-58 D+ = 57-54 D = 53-50 F = 49% The official grading system (A=4, B=3, C=2, D=1) will be applied for the calculation of the final mark.
-REQUIRED TEXTS: Prego!
+A + = 100-96 A = 95-91 A - = 90-86 B + = 85-81 B = 80-76 B - = 75-71 C + = 70-67 C = 66-62 C - = 61-58 D + = 57-54 D = 53-50 F = 49\%

+'''

+The official grading system (A=4, B=3, C=2, D=1) will be applied for the calculation of the final mark.

+REQUIRED TEXT:

+Prego!
 An invitation to Italian, 8th edition.
-Package available at the Uof C bookstore (includes Workbook and Lab Manual) RECOMMENDED TEXTS AND MATERIALS: An English-Italian, Italian-English dictionary is strongly recommended.
+Package available at the Uof C bookstore (includes Workbook and Lab Manual)

+RECOMMENDED TEXTS AND MATERIALS:

+An English-Italian, Italian-English dictionary is strongly recommended.

+COURSE NOTES

-COURSE NOTES - -The calendar and other information about this course posted on Desire to Learn is not binding and can change according to the needs of the class. - Students are encourage to communicate consistently on the target language and to attend IL CIRCOLINO (CHC 318) to practice.
-Attendance, which includes active and positive contributions to classes and lab sessions, is strongly recommended.
-Lack of attendance to class and labs will adversely affect your overall performance and will have a negative impact on your final grade.
-Missed tests and examinations policy:
+- -Regular attendance, which includes active and positive contributions to classes and lab sessions, is strongly recommended.
+Lack of attendance to class and labs will adversely affect your overall performance and will have a negative impact on your final grade. - -Missed tests, assignments and examinations will be given a grade of F.

-Attendance to all examinations is compulsory.
-Missed tests and examinations will be given a grade of F. A student who is absent for legitimate reasons must inform the instructor immediately and an alternative course of action may be considered.
-Labs:
+A student who is absent from a test for legitimate reasons must inform the instructor immediately and an alternative course of action may be considered.